- Go Hiking

 Turn left onto the Nurian Trail, which climbs on switchbacks, passing through an area where many trees were felled by Hurricane Sandy in 2012.
 From the crest of the rise, the trail descends to cross the outlet stream of Island Pond, with a cascading waterfall to the left.
 It then turns left and begins to parallel the stream, passing more cascades and waterfalls, as well as an interesting grassy meadow.
 At the top of the ravine, it goes through the Valley of Boulders – a narrow passage between large rocks.

-The Nurian Trail now turns right and runs along a long, sloping rock.
-The trail was formerly marked along the crest of the rock, and you may choose to follow this route (which can be very slippery if the trail is wet or icy).
-Just beyond the end of the rock, you’ll reach a junction with the yellow-blazed Dunning Trail.
+The Nurian Trail now turns right and runs along a long, sloping rock, then continues along the crest of the rock, with limited west-facing views.
+A short distance beyond the end of the rock, you’ll reach a junction with the yellow-blazed Dunning Trail.
 Turn right, leaving the Nurian Trail, and follow the yellow blazes.

 The Dunning Trail soon reaches a rock ledge overlooking Green Pond.
 This pristine pond – one of the very few in the park that was not enlarged by the construction of dams – is surrounded by reeds.
 You’ll want to take a break here to enjoy the wild beauty of this special spot.

 The trail continues along the shore of Green Pond, following a rugged, rocky route.
 At one point, the trail passes beneath an overhanging rock.
 The white-blazed Nurian Trail runs very close to the yellow-blazed Dunning Trail in this area, so be careful to follow only the yellow blazes and not the white blazes.
 After moving away from the pond, the Dunning Trail briefly joins the white-blazed Nurian Trail, then turns left onto Island Pond Road, a woods road.
 Soon, the yellow-blazed trail turns right, leaving the road, and - in about 150 feet - reaches the entrance to the Boston Mine.
 This mine, which was last worked in 1880, is cut into the hillside, with a water-filled pit at the northern end.
 The mine entrance is usually quite wet, and caution should be exercised (do not approach the water-filled pit).